AdobeDocs/marketo.nl-NL/help/marketo/product-docs/demand-generation/images-and-files/grab-the-images-from-a-web-page.md

    ![](assets/image2014-9-16-11-3a38-3a9.png)

-1. U kunt al uw beschikbare beelden in **Beelden en Dossiers** zien.
+1. U kunt alle beschikbare afbeeldingen weergeven in **Afbeeldingen en bestanden**.

    ![](assets/image2014-9-16-11-3a38-3a18.png)